e-muzi/biosensor-analysis-platform/README.md

 2. Create a feature branch: `git checkout -b feature/your-feature-name`
 3. Make your changes following the existing code style
 4. Test your changes thoroughly
-5. Submit a pull request with a clear description of your changes
+5. Submit a Pull Request with a clear description of your changes

 ### Code Style